-The Samsung Galaxy S6 Edge is one of our very, very favourite phones, even though it's almost two years since it was officially released.
+The Samsung Galaxy S6 Edge is one of our very, very favourite phones, even though it's over two years since it was officially released.

-The curved edge may not have had much functional use (although it's been imbued with greater powers of late), but as a thing of beauty it's up there with a crisp September morning as summer makes way for autumn.
+The curved edge may not have had much functional use (although it's been imbued with greater powers since release), but as a thing of beauty it's up there with a crisp September morning as summer makes way for autumn.

 The beauty of the S6 Edge doesn't have to cost as much now it's been usurped by the newer S7 Edge, S8 Plus and now the Galaxy Note 8 – so it's a good job that we're here to help you find the best deal for a phone that still packs in some wicked talents.
 Here we've collected together our selection of the best Samsung Galaxy S6 Edge deals for you to peruse - whether you're buying on Black Friday or not.

 Save £10 on any deal: use the code 10OFF at Mobiles.co.uk to save £10 on the upfront cost of any phone!